Hel semesterbostad

 The modern kitchen is well-equipped with all new appliances, a SMEG fridge/freezer and kettle, Bosch oven/hob, microwave and toaster, washer/dryer and a Nespresso coffee machine which has an initial complimentary supply of pods (more pods available at cost price).
 Plus a good selection of cookware, utensils, glasses, crockery and cutlery.
 Tea towels are provided.

-The living area has a smart television equipped with TV channels, HD multi channel options and apps.
+The living area is the site of the original chapel which has a smart television equipped with TV channels, HD multi channel options and apps.
 Wi-Fi is available throughout (speed 150 mbps) enabling you to keep in touch with the outside world if you need to.
 A smart speaker is available for you to stream music from your own devices.
 A selection of board games are also available.

 An iron and ironing board are provided for your convenience.